Register for each event individually or book the whole series to get a substantial discount - scroll down for all dates in the series.

 This session will not attempt to address all these many well-known, ongoing challenges but we will focus on what can be realistically changed now – namely the development and use of practical, innovative products and technologies that can reduce the cost of retrofit and increase the affordability/appeal and volume of work being undertaken.

 This two-hour online session will cover:

-- Recap - the different definitions of net-zero in construction, who is using them and how these will drive briefs and specifications
+- Recap - the different definitions of net-zero in construction, and energy efficiency regulations, relating specifically to domestic retrofit

 This live and interactive session will have Q&A breaks to allow participants to ask questions of the speakers.

 Can be booked as a series or individually:

 - TGR members: £30 per session // £150 for all 8 sessions (save £90)

 - Standard non-member rate: £40 per session // £200 for all 8 sessions (save £120)